 Brian Bakst, Associated Press, Published April 27 2012

-Here's what you need to know about the Vikings stadium financing planST.
-PAUL, Minn. — A selling point for the Minnesota Vikings stadium plan, advocates say, is that it doesn't depend on general tax dollars.
-That would mean it doesn't put pro football in direct competition with money for public schools, nursing homes or other valued programs.
+Vikings stadium financing plan: It’s complicatedST.
+PAUL – A selling point for the Minnesota Vikings stadium plan, advocates say, is that it doesn’t depend on general tax dollars.
+That would mean it doesn’t put pro football in direct competition with money for public schools, nursing homes or other valued programs.

 How true that is is a key source of friction between stadium backers and opponents, and a concern for some lawmakers on the fence.

 It’s not easy to tell who’s right.
 There are nuances with the financing tool being used, which are known as appropriation bonds.
 There are also questions of trust in revenue projections related to the gambling expansion being relied upon to pay off the bonds.

 Here are some question and answers about the stadium financing mechanism:

 A: The state would go through investors to get a lump sum of money to help pay builders of a stadium.
 The bonds are an obligation to repay debt with interest.
 The repayment comes in the form of a direct, regular appropriation by the Legislature.
 Nothing would guarantee the money would come through each year nor is a specific revenue stream formally pledged.
 But failure to make the appropriation would hurt the state’s credit rating.

 A: The bill permits sale of up to $650 million in bonds – more than the publicly subsidized portion for the proposed $975 million Vikings stadium.
 The public share of the project is slated to be $548 million.
 The Vikings must come up with $427 million, though they are widely expected to get naming rights, sell seat licenses and tap into an NFL loan program for their end.

 Q: How would the public debt be paid off?